ecmwf/metview-docs/docs/macro/functions/fieldset.rst

 .. describe:: fieldset stdev ( fieldset )

    Computes the standard deviation of a fieldset.
 A missing value in any field will result in a missing value in the corresponding place in the output fieldset.
-With N fields in the input fieldset by denoting the i-th value in the k-th field by :math:`x_{i}^{k}` the output values can be written as:
+With N fields in the input fieldset by denoting the i-th value in the k-th field by:math:`x_{i}^{k}` the output values can be written as:

    .. math::

          z_{i} = \sqrt {\frac {1}{N} \sum_{k}^{N} (x_{i}^{k})^{2} - (\frac {1}{N} \sum_{k}^{N} x_{i}^{k} )^2}

-   Note that the following lines are equivalent :
+   Note that the following lines are equivalent:

    .. code-block:: python